Youth Clinical Outreach Coordinator

-Stacey started at BARCC as the Coordinator for Community Awareness and Outreach in August of 2011.
-Prior to BARCC, she worked for the Navy as a Sexual Assault Response Coordinator and volunteered for the DC Rape Crisis Center.
+Stacey formerly served BARCC as the coordinator for Community Awareness and Outreach.
+Prior to BARCC, she worked for the Navy as a sexual assault response coordinator and volunteered for the DC Rape Crisis Center.
 She got involved with anti-rape work during college and has enjoyed doing both direct services and educational work.

 Director of Community Awareness and Prevention Services

-Steph Trilling serves as BARCC’s director of Community Awareness and Prevention Services.
-After originally joining BARCC as a medical advocacy volunteer, Steph has served in many roles since she became staff in 2008: prevention educator, community rabble-rouser, youth worker, and clinician.
+Steph Trilling formerly served as BARCC’s director of Community Awareness and Prevention Services.
+After originally joining BARCC as a medical advocacy volunteer, Steph held many roles while on staff between 2008 and 2017: prevention educator, community rabble-rouser, youth worker, and clinician.
 She has coauthored several curricula used throughout Massachusetts, including BE SAFE, the Trauma and Resiliency Training Institute, and the Can We Talk series, all emphasizing self-awareness, positive youth development, and resiliency.
-Steph currently serves on the National Association of Social Workers Massachusetts Chapter’s Nominations and Leadership Identification Committee.
+Steph has served on the National Association of Social Workers Massachusetts Chapter’s Nominations and Leadership Identification Committee.
 She earned a master’s degree from Salem State University’s School of Social Work and a bachelor’s degree in history and education from UMass Amherst.